lei-zhang/socialRL/README.md

 ├─ code                 # Matlab & R code to run the analyses and produce figures ├─ data                 # behavioral & fMRI data
 ```

+**Note**: to reproduced the Matlab figures, you may need the [color brewer toolbox] (https://www.mathworks.com/matlabcentral/fileexchange/34087-cbrewer-colorbrewer-schemes-for-matlab) and the [offsetAxes function] (https://github.com/anne-urai/Tools/blob/master/plotting/offsetAxes.m)